 In fact, I think I cared too much.
 I didn’t want to write something quick and mindless; I wanted to make the most of whatever small impact I could make.
 In the end, I spent much longer than 5 minutes deciding what to write and printing out photos, and I was satisfied that I’d given the project my genuine effort.

 Statistically speaking, Jason probably won’t become a scientist, and that’s fine with me.
+Most likely he will become a teacher, and this is just perfect.
+He will make his living for live.
+Different professions will also need different types of advice.
+Professions such as teachers can have unique financial benefits from salary sacrificing and retirement products which will need to be considered with any financial plan.
 But perhaps he and his classmates will learn that science can be fun.
 And maybe they will grow up with a little extra understanding of the pursuit of empirical knowledge and those of us who have made it our life’s work.